Global Studies BA

 Global Studies practices socially-responsible global citizenship through a unique combination of research-oriented and multilingual instruction, professional experience, and meaningful engagement with communities both here in Philadelphia and abroad.
 Global Studies teaches students to see the world differently as they learn essential skills needed to understand the impact of global political, social, economic and environmental dynamics.
 This experiential, interdisciplinary and language-based major immerses students in issues and emerging movements such as clean energy, climate action, economic growth, health equity, international relations and other challenges.

-Global Studies majors choose from one of four different degree concentrations; Global Justice & Human Rights; Global Business, Economics and Development; Global Health and Sustainability; Global Media, Arts & Culture, a required language or regional studies minor, and optional courses and certificates specially designed to deepen their knowledge and to prepare them to pursue careers across sectors: business, economics, law, policy, public health and media as well as in non-profit, government and international organizations.
+Global Studies majors may choose from one of four different degree concentrations; Global Justice & Human Rights; Global Business, Economics and Development; Global Health and Sustainability; Global Media, Arts & Culture, a required language or regional studies minor, and optional courses and certificates specially designed to deepen their knowledge and to prepare them to pursue careers across sectors: business, economics, law, policy, public health and media as well as in non-profit, government and international organizations.
+Students may also choose not to select a concentration when pairing Global Studies as a second major.

 Our students experience Global Studies by: